NameParent-Child Interaction Therapy (PCIT)

 Delivered toChildren aged 15 months to 7 years identified as at risk of maltreatment, or self-identified because of severe behavioural problems, and their parents.

-Delivered byLicensed mental health service providers (e.g., psychologist, family therapist, social worker etc.) with a master's degree or higher in a mental health field.
+Delivered byLicensed mental health service providers (e.g. psychologists, family therapists, social workers etc.) with a master's degree or higher in a mental health field.
 Under some circumstances psychology doctoral students can deliver the program.
 Check the program website for more information.

 The program can be delivered through in-room coaching or by using a one-way mirror and headphones (this may incur additional costs).
-For more information about the requirements for delivering PCIT contact Karitane Toddler Clinic or visit: www.pcit.org/what-is-pcit.html
+For more information about the requirements for delivering PCIT contact Karitane Toddler Clinic or visit the PCIT website.

-• A 5-day training course (and gain 40 hours of practical experience); and
+• 5-day training course (and gain 40 hours of practical experience)

 As part of the training, practitioners will also need to complete an online quiz.
 Both training courses include clinical supervision for 6 months.